Frequently Asked Questions

 How does payment settlement work?

-SEPA direct debit collections are based on debit dates, the date the money leaves your customer account and credits your account.
+SEPA Direct Debit collections are based on debit dates, the date the money leaves your customer account and credits your account.

 What happens when the collection fails to collect?